-“Calls for the urgent resumption of the Inter-Burundian Dialogue stresses the need for the East African Community (EAC) mediation to take into account the recommendations in the ACHPR’s [African Commission on Human and Peoples’ Rights] Report within the context of the Dialogue,” it added.
+Calls for the urgent resumption of the Inter-Burundian Dialogue stresses the need for the EAC mediation to take into account the recommendations in the ACHPR report.